 Step 1: Make sure your PI account has API Access

 The PI Slack App relies on access through the PI application programming interface (API) using an API Key (explained below), but your organization’s PI account must have API Access turned on before any API Key will work.
-To request this, send a message to [email protected] asking for someone to ensure that API Access is turned on for your account.
+To request this, use this form asking for someone to ensure that API Access is turned on for your account.
 You can skip this step if you already know that API Access has been turned on.
 API Access is not normally turned on by default and requires a request to be activated.

 Step 2: Obtain an API Key for PI

 To use the PI Slack App, you must obtain from the PI software an API Key belonging to a user with the role Account Admin or Account Owner and store this key in the PI Slack App configuration screen in the next step.
 If the API Key you use belongs to a user with lower permissions, your PI Slack App will not function.
 If your own PI user account is not an Account Admin or Owner, ask for help from someone on your team whose user account is one of these roles.
 Only a working API Key is needed to move on to the next step.